JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Wednesday, 10 August, 2022

 Today was a first for my HackerRank challenges.
 I did not have to look at the solutions that others thought of first to figure out how they completed it, I thought of a solution simply from things I had previously done.
 After writing this, I still plan to look and see what others did for their solutions, simply because I feel the alternate perspectives is valuable for learning, but I am happy to see my growth in programming skills and especially my increased problem solving skills.
 I am really loving this 100 day challenge.
 I wonder how my coding skills will have improved by December of 2023 when I will actually stop my coding challenge (assuming I have a job by then at least).

+One thing I learned from today's coding is the importance of both stopping to carefully read the challenge and (as I think this will help) using psudocode to outline what I plan on doing.
+My first 2 attempts at checking what I thought was completed code, were wrong because I had not paid close enough attention to what was required in the challenge.